-Explains what a community treatment order is, how it affects you and how you can change or end it.
+Explains what a community treatment order (CTO) is, how it can affect you, and how you or your family members can change or end it.

-You can be recalled to any hospital if your responsible clinician thinks that:
+You can be recalled to any hospital from a community treatment order (CTO) if your responsible clinician thinks you meet these criteria:

 You can only be recalled if you meet both criteria.
 For example, you cannot be recalled just because you stop taking your medication.
 But if you stop taking your medication, and your responsible clinician thinks that you will get unwell, they can recall you.

-Your responsible clinician can also recall you if you don't follow the two conditions that are attached to every CTO.
+Your responsible clinician can also recall you if you don't follow the two conditions attached to every CTO.

-Dionne has a diagnosis of bipolar disorder and a condition of the CTO is to let the community psychiatric nurse into her house to give her medication.
+Dionne has a diagnosis of bipolar disorder.
+One condition of her CTO is to let the community psychiatric nurse into her house to give her medication.

-Dionne decides that she is better and doesn't need her medication so she doesn't let her community psychiatric nurse into the house.
-She is not seen by her community psychiatric nurse or anyone for two weeks and they are worried that she is unwell.
-Her responsible clinician therefore decides to recall her.
+Dionne decides that she is better and doesn't need her medication.
+She stops letting her community psychiatric nurse into the house.
+Nobody sees her for two weeks, including the community nurse.
+They worry that Dionne is unwell.
+So her responsible clinician decides to recall her.

-If you are recalled to hospital, firstly you must be given notice in writing.
+If you are recalled to hospital, you must first be given notice in writing.
 This can either be sent to you in the post or be given to you in person.
-The form they will use depends on whether you are in England or Wales:
+The form the responsible clinician will use depends on whether you are in England or Wales:

-You can either go to the hospital yourself or you could be taken to hospital by the police or ambulance.
-You can also ask that someone comes with you.
+In some cases, you can go to the hospital yourself.
+In others, the police or an ambulance will take you to hospital.
+You can also ask that someone comes with you, if you wish.

-Once you are back in hospital they will complete a form with your details, and to make a note of the time your detention started.
+Once you are back in hospital, they will complete a form with your details and the time your detention started.
 The form they will use depends on whether you are in England or Wales:

 See our information on sectioning to find out about what happens when you are detained in hospital.